Troy's Genealogue

 Overview

 When I started working the parish records of Giumaglio in March 2013, I understood it was going to be more of a family bowl of spaghetti than a family tree.
-The parents of my immigrant great-great-grandmother, Aurelia Cerini, were both Cerinis--and as it turned out, they were second cousins.
-Right from the start I figured the only way to get to the bottom of this bowl of spaghetti was to do it all--everybody, no exceptions.
+The parents of my immigrant great-great-grandmother, Aurelia Cerini, were both Cerinis—and as it turned out, they were second cousins.
+Right from the start I figured the only way to get to the bottom of this bowl of spaghetti was to do it all—everybody, no exceptions.
 I completed Giumaglio 22 months later and then undertook Coglio, which I completed in May 2017 after 14 months.
-Since then I've been slowly reconstructing Someo.
+September 2024Afther that, I started reconstructing Someo, which turned out to be larger than both Giumaglio and Coglio combined.
+I worked two years on it but progress was halted by the pandemic in 2020 and I have yet to regain my momentum.

 Parish records, from which most of this information comes, is primarily written in Latin, while civil records are primarily written in Italian.
 Names that have only been observed in Latin but have either been converted to Italian or left in Latin are rendered in italics.